-The MRC Biostatistics Unit understands the importance of accessible software for putting new statistical methods into practice.
-Many BSU scientists write, or contribute to scientific software, which is typically made freely available and open-source.
+The MRC Biostatistics Unit understands the importance of creating accessible software for putting new statistical methods into practice.
+Many BSU scientists are involved in such projects which are typically made freely available and open-source.
+Some noteable examples are detailed on this page and our website also keeps a lightly managed archive of code produced in the unit here.

 The BUGS Project